goyaljiiiiii/goyaljiiiiii/README.md

 ---

-💬 **About Me**
-Hey!
-I’m Nandini — a software tinkerer who builds, breaks, and rebuilds stuff.
-I survive on coffee ☕, curiosity 🧠, and the thrill of debugging 🐛.

-⚡ **Motto**
+const Nandini = {
+  name: "Nandini",
+  currentFocus: "learning by building projects that actually work",
-If it compiles, ship it.
+  motto: "if it compiles, ship it",

-🎯 **Current Mission**
-Learning, building, and leveling up one commit at a time.

-🎉 **Fun Fact**
+  quirks: ["debugs at 2AM", "adds unnecessary console.logs", "runs on coffee"],
-I once spent 2 hours debugging only to realize I forgot a semicolon ;D
+  funFact: "once spent 2 hours fixing a bug caused by a missing semicolon ;D" };

 ---